distribution/distribution/doc/spec/api.md

 Company X is having more connectivity problems but this time in their deployment datacenter.
 When downloading an image, the connection is interrupted before completion.
-The client keeps the partial data and uses http `Range` requests to avoid downloading repeated data.
+The client keeps the partial data and uses HTTP `Range` requests to avoid downloading repeated data.

 #### Layer Upload De-duplication